Last Updated on by

 Some, however, are fitted with a particular shading level that cannot be changed.
 Those that have the option of changing to different shading levels allow you to use them for different welding processes.
 Realize that the level of shading you will require has to do with the type of welding.
 If your arc is bright, you will need a darker lens.
-The brighter your arc, the darker your lens.
+The brighter your arc, the darker your viewing lens.

 If you are getting an auto-darkening helmet, you should pick one that has a short delay range.
 You can tell from features and reviews.
 Auto-darkening helmets have a delay time which is the time it takes for your lens to darken once your arc is lit.
 It goes without saying that you are better off with a helmet with the littlest delay.
 The littler the delay, the faster your eyes get covered.

 Your helmet must be comfortable in order to allow you to work for as long as possible.
 The worst thing that can happen is for you to buy a helmet that has no features put in place or is not designed to fit comfortably.
 A good helmet must envelop your head comfortably.